 8. The food (and wine) will redefine your idea of ‘delicious’.

 I knew I was going to like Georgian food, but I wasn’t expecting there to be quite so much variety (or to be honest, so much flavour).
 After a year in Cambodia, all I wanted to do was pig out on cheese, bread and wine.
 I certainly did that—but I also got to eat some of the tastiest, freshest, healthiest meals I’ve ever eaten in my life.
 I can confidently say that Georgian cooking changed what ‘delicious’ means to me—and what food should taste like in general.
-I’ve previously written about Georgian food here and here.
+I’ve previously written about Georgian food in Tbilisi and in Kutaisi.
 (The food in Armenia and Azerbaijan was also good, but Georgia definitely wins in the culinary stakes.)

 I would be remiss not to add a little something about wine.
 Viticulture was pioneered in present-day Georgia and Armenia, and both countries (especially Georgia) now produce incredible vino.
 Kakheti is Georgia’s wine-producing region and well worth a visit.